mt-server-tools/minetest-registry/specifications/web_api.md

 A simple barebones API for querying a player profile, banning, unbanning, and storing arbitrary data.

+The `web` fodler only exposes the API ; implementation of database connectivity should be done in `lib` to further modularize.

 ## Format

 The result data should be returned as JSON